LawDEX/LawDEX/50-State Survey of the Regulation of Token Sales under State MTAs/README.md

 Doing an ICO or an airdrop soon?
 You should be aware of state money transmission laws.

 This survey was researched and drafted by [Thomas Brown](https://www.paulhastings.com/professionals/details/tombrown) and [Molly Swartz](https://www.paulhastings.com/professionals/details/mollyswartz) of [Paul Hastings](https://www.paulhastings.com).
 This survey guided [Mobius](https://mobius.network) in forming its token sale policies.
-The survey gives a breakdown of how likely and unlikely each state is to regulate virtual currency sales under state money transmission statutes.
+The survey gives a breakdown of how likely each state is to regulate virtual currency sales under state money transmission statutes.

-[Coin Center's 50 State Regulatory Analysis](https://coincenter.org/page/state-digital-currency-regulatory-tracker) may also be valuable for learning about the US state-by-state regulatory landscape.

 ## Data & Analysis
 * The following states are unlikely to currently regulate virtual currency sales under state money transmission statutes: CA, ID, IL, KS, LA, MD, MO, MT, NH, NC, TN, TX and WI.